gofynd/fdk-client-python/documentation/platform/CONFIGURATION.md

 ### getIntegrationByLevelId
-Get integration by level ID.
+Get integration config at a particular level (store/company)